jaantollander/masters-thesis/content/20_background.md

 - *What is and why do we need high-performance computing?*
 - *What are the defining characteristics of high-performance computing (HPC)?*
 - *How does HPC related to computer clusters?*
+- Good references are needed in this section

 ---